 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

 There is a sizeable pool with a raised bog, thought to have been formed many years ago from clay-digging to make bricks.
 Here can be found greater spearwort, hop sedge and other aquatic plants, three species of sphagnum moss and the hair-moss Polytrichum commune.

-Birds include woodpeckers and a good population of woodland warblers.
-The wood teems with wood ants and has a wide range of other insects
+Birdlife includes woodpeckers and a good population of woodland warblers.
+The wood teems with wood ants and has a wide range of other insects.

 The entrance is on the B1418 road 400m south of the Brewer's Arms PH in Bicknacre.
 There is parking for a few cars at the main gate, with overflow parking on the verge opposite.
 SatNav: CM3 4HW.

 Buses run every half-hour between Chelmsford and South Woodham Ferrers, stopping at the main gate.

 May for spring flowers and birdsong; late May on for heath fritillary and other butterflies.